-The desired functionality is to somehow have an umbrella table that would join together (in the SQL sense, i.e. to merge the rows of multiple tables on some common set of columns) multiple otherwise unrelated tables.
-The intention being to have a way to:
+The desired functionality is to somehow have an umbrella table that would join together (in the SQL sense, i.e. to merge the rows of multiple tables on some common columns) multiple otherwise unrelated tables.
+The intention being to:

 - Aggregate all rows from multiple tables into a view that presents the row values for the common set of columns.

 - Considering this view of the rows as a more abstract or generalized table, to reference this table within formulas and lookups.